Right after the procedure, it is evident if someone had a hair transplant done, but the result isn’t visible immediately.

 In today’s post, we will take a look at the full process through his example.

-Toby decided to meet us for a consultation in Birmingham, on the 14th of August 2018.
+Toby met us for a consultation on the 14th of August 2018.

 The main area of his concern was the front – his hairline receded at the temples, and he lost density in the mid-front too: